OlympusDAO/olympus-docs/docs/for-agents/03_mcp/08_bring-your-own-keys.md

   --header "X-Olympus-Key-Graph:<your gateway key>"
 ```

+## Where your key lives locally

+The no-retention guarantee above covers the server.
+Your client is a separate matter, and the examples on this page differ in how they hold the key:

+- A literal value in `claude_desktop_config.json`, `mcp.json`, `config.toml` or a `claude mcp add` command rests in plaintext on disk.
+Keep those files out of source control.
+- `${env:...}` in Cursor and `env_http_headers` in Codex CLI read the key from your environment, so the config file holds only a variable name.
+- A VS Code `promptString` input goes to the editor's secret storage, so the key never lands in `mcp.json`.
+- A key passed on a command line can also reach your shell history and your process list.

+Pick whichever of these your threat model allows.
+The server sees the header, uses it for one request, and forgets it.

 ## How your key is used

 - **Your key wins outright.** When the header is present, the server uses your key.
 - **Failures tell you whose key was rejected.** If an upstream returns `401`, `402`, `403`, or `429`, the error payload includes `key_source: "client"` or `key_source: "server"`, so you can tell a problem with your key from a problem with ours.
 - **Responses stay shared.** Every source behind these keys returns public, account-independent data, so results are cached and shared across callers whether or not a key was supplied.
 A keyed request warms the cache for everyone, and a cached hit costs you nothing against your own quota.
 - **Higher rate limits.** Requests carrying your own keys get a higher per-tool rate limit, since they do not spend this deployment's upstream quota.
 - **Malformed headers are ignored, not rejected.** A header the server cannot use is dropped and the request proceeds on the shared key, so a bad key never turns a serviceable request into an error.